reclaim-ai/react-intercom-hook/README.md

 }
 ```

-2. Include in any child component to interact with the [Intercom Javascript API](https://developers.intercom.com/installing-intercom/docs/intercom-javascript).
+2. **Include without arguments in any child component to interact with Intercom.**

 ```typescript
 // AppRouter.tsx